 Note: This post is part of a paid partnership with Downeast Acadia Regional Tourism and The Maine Highlands to promote these new National Scenic Byways.
 All opinions are my own and I’m glad I had the opportunity to experience these treasures.

 The Katahdin Woods & Waters National Scenic Byway begins at the southern entrance to Baxter State Park and winds along 89 miles, passing near Millinocket Lake and over to the lumber town of Patten, following along Route 11 and the shores of the Penobscot River.
 The byway ends at the Matagamon gate at the northern entrance to Baxter.
-I’d say this is taking the long route around, but the drive on the gravel road through the park can take three to four hours too, so you might as well take the long way and enjoy the drive.

 This is prime moose watching country and ideal for those that want to explore by foot or paddle, in addition to road tripping by car.
 It is also the homeland of the Wabanaki people (collectively the people of the Penobscot, Passamaquoddy, Micmac, Maliseet and Abenaki nations), overseen by Mt.
 Katahdin, the home to Pamola, the Storm God and Protector of Ktaadn.